|Nutritional Guidelines (per serving)|

 - 2 tablespoons chopped parsley

-- Heat the oil in a large skillet over medium-high heat.
+Heat the vegetable oil in a large skillet over medium-high heat.
 Add the lamb cubes and cook, turning frequently to brown all sides.

-- Add the lamb to the slow cooker along with the salt, pepper, turnip, carrots, onions, and potatoes.
+Add the lamb to the slow cooker along with the salt, pepper, turnip, carrots, onions, and potatoes.
 Add 2 cups of water or stock.
+If you use regular stock or broth with salt, don't add until the end of the cooking time.

-- Add 2 cups water and cook on low, covered for 8 to 10 hours.
+Add 2 cups water and cook on low, covered, for 8 to 10 hours.
 Uncover and turn on high.
-Blend flour with 1/4 cup water until it forms a paste; slowly add to stew, stirring constantly until slightly thickened.
-Stir in parsley and serve.
+Blend flour with 1/4 cup water until it forms a paste; slowly add it to the stew, stirring constantly until slightly thickened.
+Stir in parsley, and serve.